i3-8130U/TGSharp/README.md

 1. New functions: reboot, shutdown, copy files, take webcam screenshots.
 2. Instrucions to create bot, FAQ.
 3. Linux support.
 4. Will be tested on Windows 7 x86 and x64 and Windows 8.1 x64.
+5. Error handling.

 # Modules used
 | Name                  | Link                                            | Usage                        |